manugeo/manugeo/README.md

 - 👋 Hi, I’m @manugeo
 - 👀 I’m interested in web and mobile development.
-- 🌱 I’ve recently learned to build restful backends with Express.js.
-- 🏗️ Now, I'm working on two of my personal projects on the MERN stack.
+- 🏗️ These days, I'm working as a Front End developer for [a company](https://ae.linkedin.com/company/junglenftmarket) in Dubai.
 - 💞️ I’m looking to collaborate on React & Node.js projects.
 - 📫 You can always reach me at my email manugeo13@gmail.com